The-Mycelium-Network/the-mycelium-network/README.md

 [Join the community](https://discord.gg/6MrjtEmDgr)

-> Please take note of the following when interacting as part of the mycelium network.
+> Please take note of the following when interacting as part of The Mycelium Network.

 ## Expected behaviours